Brighton, Ontario

 Brighton is a town in Northumberland County, Ontario, Canada, approximately 150 km east of Toronto and 100 km west of Kingston.
 It is traversed by both Highway 401 and the former Highway 2.
 The west end of the Murray Canal that leads east to the Bay of Quinte is at the east end of the town.

-Brighton later developed into primarily an agricultural community, specializing in the farming of apples and production of new apple types.
-However, in recent years, many of the original orchards in the area have been partially removed, to make way for the steadily growing population, and more profitable agricultural produce, such as wheat, corn and soybeans.
-In late September, Brighton is host to Applefest, its largest yearly festival.

-The Municipality of Brighton (formed on January 1, 2001, through an amalgamation of the former Town of Brighton and Brighton Township) is home to over 12,108 inhabitants, with a higher than average percentage of those retired.
-This is common, as the quiet, clean and friendly atmosphere of many smaller towns near Lake Ontario tend to draw the elderly as popular places for retirement living.
+It is home to over 12,108 inhabitants, with a higher than average percentage of those retired.

 Presqu'ile Provincial Park, just south of the town centre, is one of Brighton's most popular attractions.
-The park is noted for bird-watching and other nature-oriented activities.
+The park is notable for bird-watching and other nature-oriented activities.
 Memory Junction Railway Museum, located in a former Grand Trunk station, has a collection of rail equipment and memorabilia.
+In late September, Brighton is host to Applefest, its largest yearly festival.